briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > The labelling is a bit difficult to follow at times.
 I would suggest representing the alleles with letters and the loci with numbers (or vice versa) if possible.

 This is true---having two sets of integers can at times be difficult to follow.
 While we did consider the well-justified suggestion to use letters and numbers to differentiate between these sets, we believe that doing so would further complicate the mathematical description.
-This is due to our use on modular arithmetic for both alleles and loci (see e.g., Equation 1).
+This is due to our use of modular arithmetic for both alleles and loci (see e.g., Equation 1).

 We have taken the following steps to minimize the possibility of confusion.
 Where specific numbers are used in the manuscript, we have made sure that these values are always properly prefixed so that their role is clear.
 In the detailed description of the model given in Box 1, we italicized the integers used to represent loci (and always prefixed them with a description).